-Are you teaching your students -- or interested in learning yourself?! -- about major thirds, Aeolian Mode (esp. vs. Dorian Mode), Picardy Thirds, asymmetrical compound meter, direct (or otherwise!) modulation, and more?
+Are you teaching your students — or interested in learning yourself?! — about major thirds, Aeolian Mode (esp. vs. Dorian Mode), Picardy Thirds, asymmetrical compound meter, direct (or otherwise!) modulation, and more?
 You can use pop examples listed here.
-For each song listed & linked, there's an entry talking about the song & artist's cultural significance, an analysis of the teachable content in the song, and comments on the school appropriateness of the song.
+For each song listed & linked, there's an entry talking about the song & artist's cultural significance, an analysis of the teachable content in the song, and commentary on the school appropriateness of the song.

-Songs listed range in date from the 1950s to 2014, cover a wide swath of genres that are part of the Western pop.
-Most artist hail from the U.S., Canada, the UK, and Australia.
+Songs listed range in date from the 1950s to 2018, cover a wide swath of genres that are considered Western pop.
+Most artists listed here hail from the U.S., Canada, the UK, and Australia.

-Songs are broken up into three categories: classical & jazz samples, harmonic & melodic concepts, and rhythm & meter concepts.
+Teachable songs are listed in three conceptual categories: classical & jazz samples, harmonic & melodic concepts, and rhythm & meter concepts.
 Enjoy!

 From Evanescence sampling Mozart to Jurassic 5 sampling the Oscar Peterson Quartet (and Janet Jackson sampling both Erik Satie & Herbie Hancock), the songs featured here can help connect ensemble (and solo) performance literature to styles of music students may already be more familiar with.

-Here we link to a bunch of songs that serve as good examples of some theory concepts, broken down into four major categories and several subcategories: intervals, modulations, modes, and cadences.
+Here is a list of songs that serve as good examples of theory concepts related to melody & harmony, broken down into four major categories and several subcategories: intervals, modulations, modes, and cadences.
 Enjoy!

 Do your students (band, chorus, orchestra, guitar, modern band, private piano, music theory, etc.) need help counting?
 There's so much popular music out there that can expose them to rhythmic concepts that are often difficult to explain, listed here with three main features: cross-rhythms, changing meter, and compound and/or asymmetrical meter.